OCA/stock-logistics-barcode/barcodes_generator_abstract/README.rst

 Generate Barcodes for any Models (Abstract)
 ===========================================

-This module expends Odoo functionnality, allowing user to generate barcode depending on a given barcode rule for any Model.
+This module expends Odoo functionality, allowing user to generate barcode depending on a given barcode rule for any Model.

 For exemple, a typical pattern for products is  "20.....{NNNDD}" that means